ApkalluFalls/api/Readme.md

 npm run update icons
 ```

+*Important:* In order to update icons, GraphicsMagick must be installed on your machine.
+You'll then need to manually modify `src/parsers/icons.js` to link to the correct binary.

 ### Cached Data

 To avoid bombarding the API with repeated calls every time we want to fetch data, any API call which is paginated will be saved in `data/cached`.
 This can be cleared by running: